"A Christmas in Azkaban"

 A/N: I know this is dark for a Christmas fic, but I've been feeling sorry for Sirius lately.
 Twelve long years on that island, holed up in a cell while the rest of the world was opening gifts and eating hot food with friends and family.
 And it's not just Sirius.
 There are plenty of people in real life cold and starving on the very holidays we're sitting here stuffing our faces.
 There are people who, like Sirius, never deserve any of what they have to endure this holiday season.

 It doesn't matter who you are or where you live, because at times we all feel like giving up at times, like we're empty inside.
 I've always seen Azkaban as a sort of representation of these negative feelings.
-Sirius, though, has always been the one who represents those who fight them, those who overcome such feelings.
+Sirius, though, has always been the one who represents those who fight them, those who overcome.

 Words have power, and that's one of the reasons I write.
 Yes, it's a story, but to many it's also so much more than that.
 I don't think even J.K. could have imagined the effect of these books when she wrote them, but nevertheless they're there.
 Her characters have touched the lives of so many people around the globe.
 What if we continued the message they sent us in those books, but instead spread it right here in real life?